floswald/psidR/readme.md

 #### In case you go for option 1

 There are several prelimiary steps you have to take before using **psidR**.
-They all have to with acquiring the data and storing it in a certain format.
+They all have to do with acquiring the data and storing it in a certain format.
 I'll explain below in examples.

 #### If you go for option 2